-At the time of this report the Alaska Department of Transportation and Public Facilities (DOT&PF) currently does not have a formal plan for how they will address the MIRE Fundamental Data Elements (FDE) requirements.
-Their focus over the last two years has been on implementing the software, hardware, and identifying the data necessary to support federal mandates such as MIRE and Highway Performance Monitoring System (HPMS).
-The bullets below highlight the progress DOT&PF has made in these core areas.
+At the time of this report the Department of Transportation and Public Facilities (DOT&PF) currently does not have a formal plan for how they will address the MIRE FDE requirements.
+Their focus over the last two years has been on establishing the software, hardware, and data necessary to support federal mandates such as MIRE and HPMS.
+The bullets below highlight the progress they have made in these core areas.